authgear/authgear-server/docs/specs/oidc-native-sso.md

 - A OfflineGrant used to has only one set of client-specific information, like `client_id` and `refresh_token`.
 Now, a OfflineGrant can have multiple refresh tokens.
 - Since there is only one OfflineGrant, the apps sharing user authentication with Native SSO does not share refresh token.
 But the underlying session is shared.
 Thus signing out in one app will sign out all apps.
 This is by design.
 See [App2app](./app2app.md) if you want the apps have independent sessions.
 - Native SSO is done through the Token Endpoint, thus it requires no user interaction.
+- Existing OfflineGrant cannot perform Native SSO.
+It is because `device_sso` is not in the `scope`.
+Sign in again to obtain a Native SSO OfflineGrant to perform Native SSO.

 ## Changes on Client